Catch, Photo, Release

 Reinvent the Flywheel

 Grip and grins are great to have, but they can get old.
 Try something new.
-Shoot wide shots to show more of your surrounding on backcountry lakes, close-ups of fish or shoot from further back or even off of the boat for an entirely different release shot.
+Shoot wide shots to show more of your surroundings on backcountry lakes, close-ups of fish or shoot from further back or even off of the boat for an entirely different release shot.

 smallmouth bass